textileio/textile/README.md

 buck init
 ```

-When prompted, give your new bucket a name.
-You'll then be asked if you want the contents encrypted (see [Creating a private bucket](#creating-a-private-bucket) for more about bucket encryption).
+When prompted, give your bucket a name and either opt-in or decline bucket encyption (see [Creating a private bucket](#creating-a-private-bucket) for more about bucket encryption).

 You should now see two links for the new bucket on the locally running gateway.